Nothing More: Spirits and Carnal (2022-present)

 Planning for a follow-up album started as early as January 2019, with Hawkins that he was working on prepping a new studio to prepare for new album sessions between legs of touring.
 Hawkins noted it was difficult at times focusing on touring when he had so many thoughts on creating a new album.
 By October, Vollelunga noted that the band had been creating makeshift recording areas in locker rooms and dressing rooms so they could hold impromptu jam sessions of new material prior to performing their lives shows.
 He noted that the band would change gears and focus 100% on writing and recording a new album in 2020.The release did not surface in 2021 as work on the album took longer than expected, and in January 2022, the band was revealed to be playing Wisconsin's Rock Fest.
 This was followed by the announcement of an American co-headlining tour with Asking Alexandria in March which would stretch across May and June, with Atreyu and Eva Under Fire as supporting acts.

 Two weeks later, they released their first promotional song, "Turn It Up Like (Stand in the Fire)".
 The first official single, "Tired of Winning", was released in late April, and the band were announced as a special guest on In This Moment's Blood 1983 tour in late June, celebrating the 10-year anniversary of their 2012 album Blood.
 Three days later, Nothing More's new album title, Spirits, was revealed alongside its title track.
 Set for release on October 14, another song from the record, "You Don't Know What Love Means", was released in advance of the album in mid-August.

 In July 2023, Nothing More dropped off an upcoming tour with Godsmack and Staind after it was publicized that Jonny Hawkins violently ejected his girlfriend out of a truck in December 2021 before running her over, hospitalizing her with a "collapsed lung, broken spinal bones, and severe road rash".
 Hawkins was initially charged with "hit and run driving causing death or serious injury” and "vehicular negligent injuring" and released on $10,000 bond in March 2022, pleading guilty to the latter.
 About the domestic incident, the band said "One terrible night does not define a person’s entire life.
 Jonny has taken responsibility for his actions in his personal life, and he has been held accountable in the eyes of the law."

 On January 19, 2024, Nothing More released the single "If It Doesn't Hurt".
 The song was used prominently by WWE in of WrestleMania XL.
-The band released their seventh album, Carnal (album), on June 28, 2024.
+The band released their seventh album, Carnal, on June 28, 2024.